wess/stim/docs/Tutorial.md

-# Spark Tutorial
+# Stim Tutorial

-A comprehensive guide to building sophisticated Claude Code commands with Spark.
+A comprehensive guide to building sophisticated Claude Code commands with Stim.

 ## Table of Contents